zentralwerkstatt/teaching/art185ai.md

 - :book: Software.
 Information Technology: Its New Meaning for Art (1970)
 - :book: New Tendencies 4: Computers and Visual Research (1970)

+Weekly assignment: Carefully prepare the readings for next week.
+Research unfamiliar concepts and note questions.
+Brief quiz on "Computing Machinery and Intelligence" next week.

 ### 1/22: Turing Test

 - :book: Gaboury, Jacob, [A Queer History of Computing](http://rhizome.org/editorial/2013/feb/19/queer-computing-1/) (2013)